e1010101/job-scraper/README.md

 # Job-Scraping Web Application: Project Overview

 This document outlines the core and advanced features for a comprehensive job-scraping web application designed to provide users with a centralized platform for finding and managing their job search.
+Specifically, this website only collects data from jobs in Singapore.

 ## A. Core Features